sudo-self/Rpi-shairport-sync/CAR INSTALL.md

 ### Prepare the initial SD Image
 * Download the latest version of Raspberry Pi OS (Lite) -- Bullseye (Lite) of 2022-04-04 at the time of writing -- and install it onto an SD Card using `Raspberry Pi Imager`.
 The Lite version is preferable to the Desktop version as it doesn't include a sound server like PulseAudio or PipeWire that can prevent direct access to the audio output device.
-* Before writing the image to the card, use the Settings control on `Raspberry Pi Imager`.
-You can specify a wireless network that the Pi will connect to it when it boots up.
+* Before writing the image to the card, use the Settings control on `Raspberry Pi Imager` to set hostname, enable SSH and provide a username and password to use while building the system.
+Similarly, you can specify a wireless network the Pi will connect to while building the system.
 Later on the Pi will be configured to start its own isolated network.
 * Mount the card on a Linux machine.
 Two drives should appear -- a `boot` drive and a `rootfs` drive.
 * CD to the `boot` drive (since my username is `mike`, it will be at `/media/mike/boot`):
 * Edit the `config.txt` file to add the overlay needed for the sound card.
 This may not be necessary in your case, but in this example a Pimoroni PHAT is being used and it needs the following entry to be added: